m-usmananwar/laravel-api-crud-with-sanctum/README.md

 ## Step 7:
     Open Postman and test Api endpoints first register a user use token as bearer token for authentication then perform crud on products
 ## Step 8:
-    Remember me in your prayer Happy Coding :)
+    Remember me in your prayers Happy Coding :)